Panasonic LX15 Comparison Review

 The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) is a fixed lens compact camera that was revealed to the public in September 2016 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Panasonic LX15 has a Camera Elo of 2388.
+Is the Panasonic LX15 a good camera?
+The LX15 has a Camera Elo of 2397.
 This rating puts the LX15 among the top 20 percent of all travel zoom compact cameras.
-In terms of its sensor size category (one inch cameras), the LX15 falls among the top 30 percent.
-Based on its within category standings, the camera earns a 4.5-star performance rating.
+In terms of its sensor size category (one inch cameras), the LX15 ranks among the top 40 percent.
+Based on its within category standings, the camera earns a 4-star performance rating.

 |Fixed lens compact camera|